ircv3/ircv3-specifications/core/metadata.md

 Here are additional cases where clients will receive `METADATA` messages:

-- Upon connecting to the server, clients receive their non-transient metadata (for example, metadata stored by the server or by services).
+- Upon requesting the `metadata` capability, clients receive their non-transient metadata (for example, metadata stored by the server or by services).
 If none exists, the server MUST send a `RPL_METADATAEND` message instead.
 - When subscribing to a key, clients SHOULD receive the current value of that key for channels/users they are receiving updates for.
-- If `metadata-notify` is negotiated, clients SHOULD receive the current values of keys they are subscribed to when they [`MONITOR`](https://ircv3.net/specs/extensions/monitor.html#monitor-command) a user.
+- If `metadata-notify` is negotiated, clients SHOULD receive the current values of keys they are subscribed to when they [`MONITOR`](https://ircv3.net/specs/extensions/monitor.html#monitor-command) a user, or when one of their monitored users comes online.

 ## Postponed synchronization